brumar/SRS-Simulations/article.md

 **Efficiency** : Overall Retention rate / Workload

-**factor** : The constant responsible for the spacing (Interval2 = factor * Interval1).
+**Factor** : The constant responsible for the spacing (Interval2 = factor * Interval1).
 Supposed to be constant during a single simulation.

 **IM** : Interval Modifier.
 The ratio between two factors.
 By default, this relates to SM2 default factor(2.5).
 IM = newfactor/2.5